To: Junior majors in the Educational Studies Program

 - Does your research plan require access to a school or organization?

 If yes, then provide the name and affiliation of the community partner you have contacted to discuss your research project.
-You must provide a copy of an email/letter from this person to receive an enrollment PIN.
+You must paste or insert an email/letter from this person to receive an enrollment PIN.

 Some seniors may wish to supplement their Ed 400 project with a half-credit pass/fail internship, which entails working 8 hours per week with an organization, to build a closer relationship for conducting your research.
 To propose this, add a section to your plan that describes the internship and how it fits with your research project.
-If your Ed 400 instructor agrees to be your faculty sponsor, then download an Academic Internship Contract, ask your community partner to be your field supervisor, and propose additional written work beyond the research project (such as a series of reflective essays).
+If your Ed 400 instructor agrees to be your faculty sponsor, then Arrange and Register for an Internship with Career Development, ask your community partner to be your field supervisor, and propose additional written work beyond the research project (such as a series of reflective essays).

 Some seniors may wish to coordinate their independent research with another Ed 400 student’s project.
 For example, two students could work on separate research studies, but pool together interview questions to collect data from the same population.
 Furthermore, some seniors may wish to coordinate their Ed 400 research project with a thesis in their other major, by conducting two distinct studies on a related topic.
 To propose a coordinated study, add a section that explains the relationship between your Ed 400 project and work by other students or for other classes.